-Here’s a great question and answer about rhythm, timing and counting music.
+Here’s a great question from a guitarist about rhythm, timing and counting music.

 “Had a quick question I was hoping you could answer.
 Do you actively keep time and count while you’re playing?
 I play with backing tracks or just to the songs I’m trying to learn, but I rarely count, if ever.
 I kind of just feel the music.
 If you keep time, is there a benefit to it I’m missing?
 When I try to count the whole process of playing just seems very mechanical and arduous to me.
 Any insight would be greatly appreciated.”